A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with the AlCap Experiment: The AlCap Experiment

 Measuring these spectra to much lower energies than available in the literature produces additional challenges.
 Low energy particles have a short range (less than \SI{100}{\micro\meter} in aluminum for a \SI{3}{\mega\electronvolt} proton) and an energy loss which changes rapidly as a function of energy.
 The energy lost in the target and other material between the target and detectors must be minimized.
 This requires very thin stopping targets and silicon detectors, all enclosed in a vacuum chamber.
 An intense low-energy muon beam with a narrow momentum width is needed to obtain a sufficient number of stopped muons in these thin targets.

-Even after minimizing energy loss, the observed spectrum has to be corrected for energy that is lost in the target and any passive detector layers.
-The number of particles, $dN_{f}$, observed in the energy bin containing $E_{f}$ is given by:
+Even after minimizing energy loss, the measured spectrum has to be corrected for energy that is lost in the target and any passive detector layers.
+The measured yield, $Y^{m}(E)$, is given as a generalization of Eq.\eqref{eqn:rate1} is

-where $E_i$ is the initial energy of the particle from the capture process, and $R(E_i, E_f)$ is a response matrix that maps the measured energy $E_f$ to the initial energy.
+where $R(E_{m} , E_i )$ is a response matrix that maps the initial energy $E_i$ to the measured energy $E_{m}$.
+The second equation expresses the same relation in matrix form more suitable to the experimental situation where both $\bf{y^i}$ and $\bf{y^{m}}$ are vectors of energy bins.
 To construct the response matrix, the experiment was simulated to calculate the expected energy loss.
 The simulation incorporated the geometric acceptance, $\varepsilon$, of the detector packages into the response matrix.